Safari in the Masai Mara | Everything you need to know

 Inside the Masai Mara Reserve: Fuel can also be obtained at Sarova Mara Lodge or Serena Hotel within the Masai Mara Reserve.

-Can I cross from Masai Mara to the Serengeti?
+Can I cross from the Masai Mara to the Serengeti?

-Do you want to visit the Tanzanian Serengeti National Park?
 Although the Serengeti and the Masai Mara are part of the same ecosystem, they are separated by a land border.
 To enter the Serengeti, you must drive around both parks using the Namanga, Isabania, or Oloitokitok border.
 This detour adds at least 1,5 travel days to your journey.
+In addition, Kenyan plated vehicles are prohibited from entering the National Parks of Tanzania due to trade barriers.

 What other Kenyan highlights can I combine with the Masai Mara?

 Depending on your time, there are wonderful itineraries and routes available in Kenya that include a visit to the Masai Mara.
-At Roadtrip Africa, our well-planned routes range from a short 9-day circuit to an exciting 16-day safari and beach roadtrip, showing you all the marvels and diversity that Kenya has to offer.
-For roadtrip inspiration, view all our Kenya itineraries here.
+At Roadtrip Africa, our well-planned routes range from a short 8-day circuit to an exciting 3-week safari and beach roadtrip, showing you all the marvels and diversity that Kenya has to offer.
+For more roadtrip inspiration, view all our Kenya tours here.

 Taking off on your Kenya self-drive adventure

-Are you ready to rent a car and explore Kenya and the Masai Mara on a roadtrip?
-Get in contact with our experienced team at Roadtrip Africa to check availability, and secure your 4x4 now!
+Are you ready to explore Kenya and the Masai Mara?
+Our experienced team at Roadtrip Africa is happy to help you plan your trip.
+Simply get in touch to check availability, and secure your 4x4 now!